zeek/zeek/scripts/base/frameworks/notice/main.zeek.rst

 .. zeek:namespace:: GLOBAL
 .. zeek:namespace:: Notice

-This is the notice framework which enables Bro to "notice" things which are odd or potentially bad.
-Decisions of the meaning of various notices need to be done per site because Bro does not ship with assumptions about what is bad activity for sites.
+This is the notice framework which enables Zeek to "notice" things which are odd or potentially bad.
+Decisions of the meaning of various notices need to be done per site because Zeek does not ship with assumptions about what is bad activity for sites.
 More extensive documentation about using the notice framework can be found in :doc:`/frameworks/notice`.